-In-person AAFSW programs are usually held monthly or twice every month and start at 11:00 am EST. Programs are open to members and guests for a fee of $15.00 to cover the catering costs.
+In-person AAFSW programs are usually held monthly or twice every month and start at 11:00 am EST. Programs are open to members and guests for a fee of $15 for non-members/$10 for members to cover catering costs.
 Specific program and reservation information is always provided in the Global Link newsletter and on our website at least one month prior to each program.
 A Constant Contact email is also sent to all AAFSW Members and AAFSW Associate Members with information regarding each event.

 AAFSW provides programs that are of current international, political, cultural, or local interest.
-AAFSW’s standing programs include the Ambassador Speakers’ Series Afghanistan, African Union, Azerbaijan, Brazil, Bulgaria, Croatia, Cyprus, Czech Republic, Egypt, Finland, Guinea, Iraq, Israel, Hungary, Kosovo, Latvia, Mexico, Monaco, Mozambique.
-Singapore, Tunisia, Ukraine, Zambia; the Women History Month presenting a panel of greatly accomplished women, the Secretary of State Award Ceremony for Outstanding Volunteerism Overseas (SOSA) which is always held in November in the Benjamin Franklin Diplomatic Reception Room at the 8th Floor of the Department of State; and the AAFSW December Holiday event dedicated to the traditions of the season as it is celebrated around the world.
+AAFSW’s programs include the Ambassador Speakers’ Series, including Afghanistan, African Union, Azerbaijan, Brazil, Bulgaria, Croatia, Cyprus, Czech Republic, Egypt, Finland, Guinea, Iraq, Israel, Hungary, Kosovo, Latvia, Mexico, Monaco, Mozambique.
+Singapore, Tunisia, Ukraine, Zambia; Women’s History Month with a panel of greatly accomplished women; the Secretary of State Award Ceremony for Outstanding Volunteerism Abroad (SOSA) which is always held in November in the Benjamin Franklin Diplomatic Reception Room at the 8th Floor of the Department of State; and the AAFSW December Holiday event dedicated to the traditions of the season as it is celebrated around the world.

 Other programs included: guided tours, concerts, lunch and dinner at the Arts Club of Washington; a tour of the home of President James Monroe; guided tours at the Folger Shakespeare Library; a guided tour to the Library of Congress, a guided tour to the National Archives; special day and evening tours to the U.S. Capitol by a Congressman; guided tours to the Kennedy Center followed by a lunch; a guided tour of the Washington National Cathedral followed by tea and a talk; a guided tour of the Freer-Sacker Gallery, guided tours to the National Geographic; a guided tour to the National African Museum; guided tours to the Renwick Gallery; a guided tour to the Philip Collection; guided tours at the Hillwood Estate which was the residence of the great Marjorie Merriweather Post; a guided tour of the Organization of American States Museum; a guided tour to National Museum of the American Indian; guided tours to the National Gallery of Art; guided tours to the National History Museum; a guided tour to the Air and Space Museum; a guided tour to the National Museum of the Americans; and many other museums and art galleries.